-As Map 4 in Appendix B shows, the proposed 2051 road network focuses on:
+As Map 4 in Appendix B shows, the recommended 2051 road network focuses on:

-- Improving roads located near new development areas and in the most congested core urban areas - Building mid-block crossings (crossings over freeways between interchanges) and completing missing links in mature urban areas to offer more route options
+Improving roads located near new development areas and in the most congested core urban areas

-- Constructing of a new section of Teston Road between Keele and Dufferin streets - Continuing to advocate for interchanges required to support growth and considered by the Ministry of Transportation to be a Regional or local municipal responsibility, including three linking to Highway 404 (at 19th Avenue, St. John's Sideroad and Doane Road) and one to Highway 400 (at King-Vaughan Road), as well as improving the partial interchange at Mulock Drive and Highway 404 - > Protecting the areas around planned grade separations between Regional roads and rail lines and completing four projects already underway: on Rutherford Road east of Keele Street and Wellington Street east of Yonge Street on the
+- > Building mid-block crossings (crossings over freeways between interchanges) and completing missing links in mature urban areas to offer more route options - > Constructing of a new section of Teston Road between Keele and Dufferin streets - > Continuing to advocate for interchanges required to support growth and considered by the Ministry of Transportation to be a Regional or local municipal responsibility, including three linking to Highway 404 (at 19th Avenue, St. John's Sideroad and Doane Road) and one to Highway 400 (either at King-Vaughan Road or Kirby Road), as well as improving the partial interchange at Mulock Drive and Highway 404

-Map 4 showing proposed road network (see Appendix B for full map area).
+▲ Map 4 showing recommended road network (see Appendix B for full map area).